welchbj/tt/README.rst

 tt is designed to be a thoroughly tested application.
 Its test are divided into two groups:

-    #. unit - For testing individual methods in isolation
+    #. unit - For testing individual methods and pieces of functionality
     #. functional - For simulating actual use of the application by capturing what is sent to stdout and stderr

 The git structure of tt is pretty simple, as tt is a pretty simple application itself.
 Each release has its own branch.
 Branch names are in the form v{major.minor}.
-If a branch is in a working and functional state, it should be merged into the develop branch.
+If a branch is in a working and functional state, it can be merged into the develop branch.
 Working and functional is defined as:

     #.
 Passing all tests
     #.
 No output from flake8